aokiyusuke/BeatSaberModsKoharuPack/README.md

 Some mods have been modified or reworked for newer versions as needed.

 Here's an important announcement.
 * All mods included in this pack are not official.
-Once BeatMod or ModAssistance starts to handle these releases, I recommend you use them instead of this pack.
+Once BeatMods(https://beatmods.com/#/mods) or ModAssistance(https://github.com/Assistant/ModAssistant/releases) starts to handle these releases, I recommend you use them instead of this pack.
 * None of them have been fully tested yet.
 * There is no warranty.
 Use of this pack is at your own risk.